 Installing Auto-Editor

-Download and Install Python 3.
+First, download and install Python 3.

-If you are installing on Windows, make sure "Add Python 3.12 to PATH" is checked.
+If you are installing on Windows, make sure "Add Python 3.13 to PATH" is checked.

 Once that's done, you should have pip on your PATH.
 That means when you run pip3 on your console, you should get a list of commands and not command not found.
 If you don't have pip on your PATH, try reinstalling Python.